glaaki/dotfiles/README.md

 dotfiles
 ========

-A simple dotfile setup for zsh and vim.
+A simple dotfile setup for zsh, vim and tmux.

 Setup
 --------